 Today’s digital tools provide manufacturers with incredible domestic and global growth opportunities.
 The tools must be used in an integrated strategy driven approach – and the short and medium term corporate strategy should feed the long-term.
 This free guide will help boards and executives to begin the critical, introspective work to position themselves for vibrant growth.

-The Industrial Manufacturing Strategy Conversation Guide can be downloaded at https://strategy.consiliumglobalbusinessadvisors.com/strategy-guide-for-executive-managers-and-boards-of-directors-industrial-manufacturing-companies.
-Companies that would like to apply the sort of rigorous management which powers their manufacturing, to their revenue growth, can learn how at www.ManufacturingRevenueGrowth.com
+The Industrial Manufacturing Strategy Conversation Guide can be downloaded here.
+Companies that would like to apply the sort of rigorous management which powers their manufacturing, to their revenue growth using ORE™ can learn more here.

 About Ed Marsh: Ed has 25 years of experience in industrial marketing for manufacturers, sales & management.
 He's a HubSpot tiered partner and has helped a number of B2B companies achieve revenue growth success by coaching and developing their internal teams using this model.
 He's a graduate of Johns Hopkins, a former Army Airborne Ranger, NACD Board Director Fellow and member of the Association for Corporate Growth.
 He's also an experience international businessman and Export Advisor to American Express's Grow Global program.